jibarix/tiny_diffusion_languange_model/tiny_diffusion_project.md

 ## Project Overview

 A comprehensive exploration of training a small masked diffusion language model on any single book using consumer hardware.
-This project implements cutting-edge curriculum learning strategies to maximize performance in data-constrained settings, based on 2025 state-of-the-art research.
+This project implements cutting-edge curriculum learning and training strategies to maximize performance in data-constrained settings, based on state-of-the-art research.

 ### Key Research Insights
-- **Diffusion beats autoregressive in data-constrained settings**: When data is limited but compute is available, masked diffusion models significantly outperform AR models
+- **Diffusion beats autoregressive in data-constrained settings**: When data is limited but compute is abundant, masked diffusion models significantly outperform AR models by making better use of repeated data (Prabhudesai et al., 2025).
-- **Critical compute threshold**: Diffusion becomes favorable when compute exceeds `Ccrit(U) = 2.12 × 10^15 · U^2.174` FLOPs (Prabhudesai et al., 2025, Section 4.3)
+- **Critical compute threshold**: Diffusion becomes the favorable approach when the training compute exceeds a specific threshold, which can be calculated for a given dataset size.
-- **Superior data reuse**: Diffusion models can benefit from ~500 epochs vs ~15 for AR models
+- **Superior data reuse**: Diffusion models can benefit from training on repeated data for up to **~500 effective epochs**, whereas AR models begin to overfit and see diminishing returns after only ~15 epochs.
-- **Curriculum learning essential**: 3-stage progression maximizes small model capabilities
+- **MDLM objective**: The state-of-the-art training objective simplifies to a weighted mixture of MLM losses, enabling stable training and efficient generation (Sahoo et al., 2024).

 ## Understanding the Critical Compute Threshold

 ### What Does the Formula Mean?

-The formula `Ccrit(U) = 2.12 × 10^15 · U^2.174` tells us **when diffusion models become better than autoregressive models** based on two factors:
+The core finding from Prabhudesai et al. (2025, Section 4.3) is a formula that tells us **when diffusion models become better than autoregressive models**:

+`Ccrit(U) = 2.12 × 10^15 · U^2.174`

 - **U** = Amount of unique text data (in tokens)
 - **C** = Computing power used (in FLOPs - floating point operations)

 ### Real-World Translation

-**The Bottom Line**: If you have limited text data but plenty of computing time, diffusion models will eventually outperform traditional autoregressive models once you cross a specific compute threshold.
+**The Bottom Line**: If you have a fixed, limited amount of text but can afford to train for a long time, diffusion models will eventually produce better results than traditional models once your total compute crosses this threshold.

 **Example Scenarios**:
-- **Small dataset (1M tokens)**: Need ~2.3 × 10^21 FLOPs to see diffusion advantages
+- **Small dataset (1M tokens)**: Need ~2.12 × 10^21 FLOPs for diffusion to outperform AR.
-- **Medium dataset (100M tokens)**: Need ~3.6 × 10^24 FLOPs
+- **Medium dataset (100M tokens)**: Need ~3.56 × 10^24 FLOPs.
-- **Large dataset (10B tokens)**: Need ~5.7 × 10^27 FLOPs

 ### Why This Matters for Our Project

 **Single Book Training**: A typical book contains 100K-500K tokens.
-According to the formula, diffusion becomes favorable around 10^20-10^21 FLOPs - well within reach of consumer hardware running for days/weeks.
+According to the formula, the critical compute threshold is well within reach of a consumer GPU running for several days or weeks.

-**Practical Insight**: The formula validates our approach of using diffusion for single-book training, as we're operating exactly in the "data-constrained, compute-abundant" regime where diffusion excels.
+**Practical Insight**: The paper's findings provide strong empirical validation for this project's entire premise: using a diffusion model for single-book style generation is the optimal strategy for operating in the "data-constrained, compute-abundant" regime.

-**Key Takeaway**: Traditional models learn quickly but plateau fast.
-Diffusion models learn slowly but keep improving with more training time.
+**Key Takeaway**: Autoregressive models learn fast but hit a ceiling quickly when data is repeated.
+Diffusion models learn more slowly but continue to improve and extract more value from the same data over hundreds of epochs.

 ## Hardware Specifications

 ```
 CPU: Intel i7-12700H (14 cores, 20 threads)
 GPU: RTX 3070 Ti Laptop (8GB VRAM)
 RAM: 64GB DDR5-4800
 ```

 ## Architecture Design

 ### Model Configuration (Target: ~125M parameters)

 - **Architecture**: Transformer with bidirectional attention (no causal masking)
 - **Layers**: 12 (following "deeper not wider" principle for tiny models)
 - **Hidden Size**: 768